marco-badran/marco-badran.github.io/index.md

 ---
-layout: home
+layout: default
 title: Home
 ---

 # Welcome to My Jekyll Site!

-This is a simple example of a Jekyll site using the **minimal** theme, hosted on GitHub Pages.
+This is a simple example of a Jekyll site using the **minima** theme, hosted on GitHub Pages.
 Below, you'll find an image on the right-hand side.

 Here’s some placeholder text about the content of the site.